 Monocular vs. Binoculars – What should I buy?

-The choice of whether to get a monocular vs binoculars may be difficult for some users.
+The choice over monocular vs binoculars may be difficult for some users.
 Some people prefer to have both instruments.
 In that case, one would be well equipped for almost any scenario.

-But whether to buy binoculars or a monocular depends on its intended use as we discussed above.
-What may be ideal for one person may be highly inappropriate for the other.
+But whether buying binoculars or a monocular depends on its intended use as we discussed above.
+What may be ideal for one person may be highly inappropriate for the other?
 Think about your uses and the intended purpose and carefully weigh the pros and cons.

 In terms of weight, dimensions, and even cost, a good monocular may have pros on its side.
 After all, you are just carrying half a pair of binoculars.